cullenwatson/search-engine/README.md

 Compile and build with CMAKE.
 There are no command-line arguments.

-First, load in the dataset by entering option 1 in the menu and then specifying the location of the dataset.
+First, load in the dataset by entering option one in the menu and then specifying the location of the dataset.

 Type `../data` to use the 57,000 articles included in the repo.
 The index will be created after around a minute.
 You can then begin querying.